ChrisM09/FrausDNS/README.md

 <img src="Images/HomeScreenShot.PNG" width="600">

-### Capture Window
+### Captured Requests

 Tab displayed that shows all DNS requests that are made by the local machine.
 Includes a console output window to show messages from the application.
 Allows the user to change the reply IP, number of NXDomain responses, and the affected interface.

-*DNS Reply IP*: IP address that will be returned to any DNS request.
+*IP Response*: IP address that will be returned to any DNS request.
 Defaults to current DNS.

-*# of NXDOMAINs*: Number of NXDOMAIN responses sent per domain.
+*# of NXDOMAIN Responses*: Number of NXDOMAIN responses sent per domain.

 *Selected Interface*: Network interface that will have its DNS Server Search Order affected.